Invariant Causal Set Covering Machines: Abstract

 \section{Abstract}

 Rule-based models, such as decision trees, appeal to practitioners due to their interpretable nature.
-However, the learning algorithms that produce such models are often vulnerable to spurious associations and thus, they are not guaranteed to extract causally-relevant insights.
-In this work, we build on ideas from the invariant causal prediction literature to propose \emph{Invariant Causal Set Covering Machines}, an extension of the classical Set Covering Machine algorithm for conjunctions/disjunctions of binary-valued rules that provably avoids spurious associations.
-We demonstrate both theoretically and empirically that our method can identify the causal parents of a variable of interest in polynomial time.
+However, the learning algorithms that produce such models are often vulnerable to spurious associations, and thus, they are not guaranteed to extract causally relevant insights.
+This limitation reduces their utility in gaining mechanistic insights into a phenomenon of interest.
+In this work, we build on ideas from the invariant causal prediction literature to propose \emph{Invariant Causal Set Covering Machines}, an extension of the classical Set Covering Machine (SCM) algorithm for conjunctions/disjunctions of binary-valued rules that provably avoids spurious associations.
+The proposed method leverages structural assumptions about the functional form of such models, enabling an algorithm that identifies the causal parents of a variable of interest in polynomial time.
+We demonstrate the validity and efficiency of our approach through a simulation study and highlight its favorable performance compared to SCM in uncovering causal variables across real-world datasets.